dettonville/ansible-utils/docs/x509_certificate_verify.md

         type: str

 - key_size  Expected public key size in bits.
-If not provided, key size is not validated.
+If not provided, key size is not validated. (e.g., 2048 for RSA, 256 for EC).
         default: null
         type: int

+- locality  Expected Locality (L) in the certificate's subject.
+If not provided, Locality is not validated.
+        default: null
+        type: str

 - logging_level  Parameter used to define the level of troubleshooting output.
-        choices: [NOTSET, DEBUG, INFO, ERROR]
+        choices: [DEBUG, INFO, WARNING, ERROR, CRITICAL]
         default: INFO
         type: str